Have you heard of elephant toothpaste?

 This law states that no matter what it is you’re selling (mug koozies, consultation services, or even luxury yachts), people love options.

-Different customization options, additional (or fewer) services, tiered package offerings—people like to choose from a range (eh?) of products rather than be stuck with with only one option.
+Different customization options, additional (or fewer) services, tiered package offerings—people like to choose from a range (eh?) of products rather than be stuck with only one option.

 Bam—Law of Range.